List of Mpumalanga representative cricketers

 This is a list of cricketers who have played first-class, List A cricket, or Twenty20 cricket for the Mpumalanga cricket team in South Africa.

 Mpumalanga, which represents Mpumalanga province in the north-east of South Africa, was awarded first-class cricket status ahead of the 2006–07 cricket season and played in the Provincial Three-Day Challenge first-class competition and One-Day Cup for a single season.
-After losing six of their eight first-class matches heavily, the side, along with Kei and Limpopo, lost their first-class status, Cricket South Africa (CSA) considering that their performance had been too weak for them to continue to hold first-class status.
+After losing six of their eight first-class matches heavily, the team, along with Kei and Limpopo, lost their first-class status, Cricket South Africa (CSA) considering that their performance had been too weak for them to continue to hold first-class status.
 (Note: South Western Districts and KwaZulu-Natal Inland retained their first-class status having been awarded it at the same time as Mpumalanga, Kei, and Limpopo.)

-The side played in the CSA Rural League during the 2010s, before being invited to take part in the 2018 Africa T20 Cup, making its top-class Twenty20 debut.
+The team played in the CSA Rural League during the 2010s, before being invited to take part in the 2018 Africa T20 Cup, making its top-class Twenty20 debut.
 From the 2019–20 season it competed in the CSA Provincial T20 Cup, the second division Twenty20 tournament, with matches holding official Twenty20 status.
-After a two season trial period, during which Mpumalanga played in the second division first-class and List A competitions with the matches involving the team not considered to hold top-level status, it was promoted to first-class status again in October 2022, with matches played during the 2022–23 season having first-class or List A status.
+After a two-season trial period, during which Mpumalanga played in the second division first-class and List A competitions with the matches involving the team not considered to hold top-level status, it was promoted to first-class status again in October 2022, with matches played during the 2022–23 season having first-class or List A status.
 (Note: Limpopo competed on the same basis during this period and was promoted at the same time as Mpumalanga.)

-This list includes the players who played first-class and List A cricket for Mpumalanga in 2006–07 and from 2022–23, and Twenty20 cricket for the side from 2018–19.
+This list includes the players who played first-class and List A cricket for Mpumalanga in 2006–07 and from 2022 to 2023, and Twenty20 cricket for the team from 2018 to 2019.